FINNGEN/commons/README.md

 # Common scripts for data munging and miscellaneous bioinformatics

 This repository curates the miscellaneous scripts that do not deserve their own repository.
-Everyone is encouraged to place their own little helper scripts and tools here for toher's enjoyment.
+Everyone is encouraged to place their own little helper scripts and tools here for other's enjoyment.

 ## Organization
-Every helper script should have its own subdirectory, and inside that directory should be a mardown file (README.md) that describes how to use the script.
+Every helper script should have its own subdirectory, and inside that directory should be a markdown file (README.md) that describes how to use the script.
 Here is an example layout:
 ```
 commons
 ├── helper_script_1